-(Acts 1:7) He said to them, "It is not for you to know times or seasons that the Father has fixed by his own authority.
+(Acts 1:7) And he said unto them, It is not for you to know the times or the seasons, which the Father hath put in his own power.

 Jesus replied that there are certain facts or truths that they did not need to know, at least not at that time.
 Their vision of what Jesus should do as King was distinctly opposite from what Jesus wanted them to do-make disciples of Jesus Christ in all the nations of the world.
 Jesus Christ was and is King over all, including King over all nations, not just over one nation that would rule over all other nations, but it would take the disciples many years to learn the extent of Jesus' purpose for them.